smithy-lang/smithy/docs/source/1.0/spec/core/lexical-structure.rst

 ---------------

-The *control section* of a model contains :token:`control statements <control_statement>` that apply metadata to a *specific file*.
-Control statements, if defined, MUST appear at the beginning of a Smithy file before any other statements.
+The *control section* of a model contains :token:`control statements <control_statement>` that apply parser directives to a *specific IDL file*.
+Because control statements influence parsing, they MUST appear at the beginning of a file before any other statements.

 .. productionlist:: smithy
     control_section   :*(`control_statement`)
     control_statement :"$" `ws` `node_object_key` `ws` ":" `ws` `node_value` `br`

+The :ref:`version <smithy-version>` statement is currently the only control statement defined in the Smithy IDL.
 Implementations MUST ignore unknown control statements.

+.. rubric:: Semantic model

+Control statements are not part of the :ref:`semantic model <semantic-model>`.

 .. _smithy-version: